Suryadevelops/suryadevelops/README.md

 ### ⚒ What I'm doing

-- Working on my statup with my friend a online store where resellers can display there products and sell it online
-- Contributung to open source
+- Contributung to open source on a meaning full way
 - Learning python and Django
 - Making my personal site
 - Building my new startup